marcosalvalaggio/websocket-todo/README.md

 ## Raspberry Setup

-* Setup a raspberry with a static IP in the same network of the clients that want to use the app.
+* Set up a Raspberry Pi with a static IP address on the same network as the clients who want to use the app.
-* Boot in the raspberry using ssh
+* Boot the Raspberry Pi using SSH.
-* Create a systemd service:
+* Create a systemd service.

 ```console
 sudo nano /etc/systemd/system/webapp.service
 ```
-I wrote the following config file:
+Config file:

 ```console
 [Unit]